anawebdev/portfolio/README.md

 **How to improve**

 -	  performance: by using browser cache
 -   performance: by minifying files
 -   cross browser compatibility: by adding a deparate stylesheet for IE and Safari
 -   IE does not display properly the "Projects" section/animations
--   Safari does not display animations and some content
+-   Safari does not display path animations correctly and the canvas particle network library
--   appearance: changing the order in which columns display after reachin their breakpoints might improve UX on mobile
+-   appearance: changing the order in which columns display after reaching their breakpoints might improve UX on mobile